About UsMeet the team behind the Mid Wessex Singers

-I am now Treasurer and Alto with Mid Wessex Singers and a member of Somerton Ukelele Band for fun!!
+I am now Committee Member and Alto with Mid Wessex Singers and a member of Somerton Ukelele Band for fun!!

 New term starts Tuesday 4th September at West Street Church Hall in Somerton AGM starts at 7.00 Open taster session at 8.00 Please come and try us.
 We are sure you will have fun!
 Any questions please feel free to contact...read more

 Come and Sing Day 29th September 2018 at Long Sutton Village Hall.
 Registration from 9.30 am start singing 10.00 am to 4.30.
 Music to be advised later. £15.00 non members £12.00 members Bring own lunch.
 Coffee and Tea available.read more